Every gift, whatever its size, can make a real difference.

 Donating regularly on a monthly, quarterly or annual basis is one of the very best ways in which you can support Trinity.
 It’s simple to set up, and payments are collected automatically.
 A regular gift allows us to plan for the future with confidence.
 If you would like to set up a regular donation, please download and complete our gift form, which also includes information on how the Gift Aid Scheme can make your donation benefit pupils even further.

 There are considerable tax benefits in making a gift in this way – bequests can be made free from Inheritance and Capital Gains Tax, so by making such a gift, you could reduce the total tax burden levied on your estate to your family.
-If you are thinking about a legacy or would like to know more do please email our Director of Development, David Young, or phone him on 020 8662 5162.
+To learn more about leaving a legacy read our Mitre Society brochure or contact our Director of Development, David Young.

 Gifts of shares, securities or other property benefit particularly well from Trinity’s charitable status.
 The value of a gift of shares to Trinity can be increased considerably through tax relief.
 Please contact the Development Office if you’d like to find out more about making a gift of shares.

 As an alternative to a standing order, you can donate on a regular basis through payroll giving.
 This is a means of making a gift directly from your salary before income tax is deducted.
 As a result you will automatically get tax relief at your top rate of tax, with Trinity receiving the gross value.
 For example, if you are a basic rate taxpayer, a monthly gift of £5 to Trinity would effectively only cost you £3.90.
 Please contact your employer’s own payroll department to find out whether they participate in this scheme.

 Many employers offer matching gift schemes, whereby they double or even treble donations made by their employees – in other words a gift made to Trinity could be increased if an employer was able to contribute the same, or a greater amount.
 Take a look at this list, or contact your employer’s personnel department to see if they operate a matching gift programme.